junkdog/term-webgl2/README.md

 ## Architecture Overview

 The architecture leverages GPU instancing to reuse a single quad geometry across all terminal cells, with per-instance data providing position, character, and color information.
-The 3D texture atlas maximizes cache efficiency by packing related glyphs into 4×4 grids within each texture slice.
+The 2D texture array maximizes cache efficiency by packing related glyphs into horizontal strips within each layer.

 ### Buffer Management Strategy